Last Updated on 3rd November 2021

 Increase natural light

-Like most organisms, plant or animal, humans have an innate response to daylight as a source of energy and growth.
+According to Neeeco’s Mass Save Energy Assessment, like most organisms, plant or animal, humans have an innate response to daylight as a source of energy and growth.
 Research consistently shows how increased exposure to natural light dramatically improves our health, sense of wellbeing and energy levels – so aim to get as much as possible flowing into your home.

 Rather than heavy dark-coloured curtains which block natural light coming in, try dressing your windows with simple, unfussy flowing curtains or voiles made from light-coloured or sheer materials.
 A few stylish mirrors adorning your walls not only helps reflect natural light around the home but will magically make your rooms feel so much larger.